9599532008 9599532008

 • Liaising with authorities in case of any hurdles in the process

-Overview of Sulphuric Acid Plants in India
+An Overview of Sulphuric Acid Plant Setup in India

-Sulphuric acid (H2SO4)is an important industrial chemical used to manufacture many intermediate and end products that are used in a wide range of applications.
+Sulphuric acid (H2SO4) is an important industrial chemical used to manufacture many intermediate and end products that are used in a wide range of applications.
 Sulphuric acid is rightly referred to as a universal chemical/ king of chemicals due to its applications as a raw material or processing agent.
 H2SO4 is categorised as hazardous and toxic under the Manufacture, Storage and Import of Hazardous Chemical Rules, 1989.
 A sulphuric acid plant, therefore, must abide by the occupier's responsibilities as mentioned in the rules.
-Although modern acid manufacturing plants are designed with the state of the art facilities in the country where many companies are providing the complete installation of the facility, the occupier of the facility must also ensure proper hazardous waste management in the facility.
-The occupier also has to obtain specific licences and hazardous waste management authorisation to be able to run the plant in the country legally.
-Though the production of H2SO4is automated and the production unit requires substantial capital investment, the returns provided by the sulphuric acid plant due to the huge demand for this chemical will soon make the facility churn out a huge profit in a short time.H2SO4is the most produced chemical in the world and is used in almost all major industries like

 • Fertilizer Industry